pragmint/open-practices/practices/clean-git-history.md

 Adopting clean Git history practices requires buy-in from all team members and ongoing education to ensure adherence.
 It's important to communicate the benefits of small, focused commits and provide training on effective commit strategies to maintain consistency across the development team.
-This education should include familiarizing developers with tools like git log --grep="ticket-number" to group and find commits related to specific tickets, and git bisect to identify the commit that introduced a bug.
+This education should include familiarizing developers with tools like `git log --grep="ticket-number"` to group and find commits related to specific tickets, and `git bisect` to identify the commit that introduced a bug.
 Training on these tools ensures developers can manage and navigate Git history efficiently, creating a culture of best practices and continual improvement.

+### Use Automation

+While finding the right commit size should always be a judgement call, it may make sense to introduce some automation to ensure commit messages comply with agreed upon standards.
+[Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-An-Example-Git-Enforced-Policy#_an_example_git_enforced_policy) are one way to automate that enforcement.

 ## Introspective Questions

-### Commit Message Clarity and Relevance:
+### Commit Message Clarity and Relevance

 * Are our commit messages providing clear and relevant context, or do they risk becoming verbose or tangential?
 * How can we ensure that our commit messages strike the right balance between providing necessary context and avoiding unnecessary clutter?

-### Collaborative Commit Practices:
+### Collaborative Commit Practices

 * Do we have clear guidelines in place for committing changes in our collaborative environment?
 * Are we consistently following agreed-upon commit message formats, branch naming conventions, and merging strategies?

-### Educating Team Members:
+### Educating Team Members

 * Have we effectively communicated the benefits of clean Git history practices to all team members?
 * Are our team members equipped with the necessary training and tools to navigate Git history effectively?

 ## Exercises

-### Commit Message Workshop

-Organize a workshop where team members review and rewrite a series of commit messages from past projects.
-Focus on adding relevant context, ticket references, and ensuring clarity.
-Compare the original and improved messages to highlight the importance of clear commit messages, discussing common pitfalls and best practices.

 ### Commit Frequency Audit